Yemen Nobel laureate a figure of hope, controversy

 Before she became a journalist, Karman had been considered a shy and conservative member of the Islamist Islah party, wearing a long black face veil and cloak like most Yemeni women.

-But after working on women's rights she began to confront Islah about women's roles, drawing criticism in the party, and started wearing colourful scarves that frame her face.
+But after working on women's rights she began to confront Islah about women's roles, drawing criticism in the party, and started wearing colorful scarves that frame her face.

 "She now leads a moderate wing in Islah among its many extremist elements," analyst Ali Seif Hassan said.

-For years Karman organised protests in Sanaa and elsewhere to demand the release of political detainees and journalists, and founded Yemen's "Women Journalists without Chains" in 2006.
+For years Karman organized protests in Sanaa and elsewhere to demand the release of political detainees and journalists, and founded Yemen's "Women Journalists without Chains" in 2006.

-But her intense, individualistic style grated with some other protest organisers and many had stopped working with her.
+But her intense, individualistic style grated with some other protest organizers and many had stopped working with her.

-"We fear the West will want her to be the next president -- she has a dictatorial style," joked Bashir Othman, a leftist protest organiser,
+"We fear the West will want her to be the next president -- she has a dictatorial style," joked Bashir Othman, a leftist protest organizer,

-Defying an agreement among organisers, Karman stood on a platform in Change Square in May and urged protesters to march to the presidential palace -- a move that ended in bloodshed.
+Defying an agreement among organizers, Karman stood on a platform in Change Square in May and urged protesters to march to the presidential palace -- a move that ended in bloodshed.

 "She called for that march, the police brutally attacked it and 13 people died.
-She didn't apologise for it and it really upset a lot of people," said one protest organiser who declined to be named.
+She didn't apologize for it and it really upset a lot of people," said one protest organizer who declined to be named.
 "But today is a moment for celebration.
 We will use it for solidarity and forget that."

 Karman dedicated her Nobel Peace Prize to the Arab uprisings and to those killed in the upheavals.